-Stirling Council’s Education teams are preparing to deliver their services in a flexible new way during the Coronavirus (COVID-19) pandemic and the phased easing of lockdown restrictions.
+Stirling Council’s Education, Children and Families' teams are continuing to deliver their services in a flexible new way during the Coronavirus (COVID-19) pandemic and the phased easing of lockdown restrictions.

 - Temporary childcare for essential workers

 - Advice lines and other help and support resources for families

 - Child protection advice during the current situation

 - Supporting vulnerable children and young people

 Stirling Council is looking forward to welcoming children and young people to school and nursery from August 12 following a Scottish Government announcement on 30 July.

 In a statement to the Scottish Parliament on the COVID-19 route map, the First Minister confirmed that the latest scientific advice and evidence supported the safe return of pupils to school.